 9. On affection: she loves it.
 Pet names, pets, cuddles, kisses, being told you care, all of the above are 100% good all day every day for as long as you feel like doling them out.
 Assuming she's comfy with you invading her weirdly flexible personal space.
 Keep in mind that spurts of affection interspersed with little/no expression of affection may result in her anxiety going haywire because she's unsure which side of that equation is accurate.

 10. On fear: the Gwen has several fears.
 It goes with the territory of depression and anxiety.
 If you inadvertently hit a fear-trigger and she misbehaves, gentle but firm reminders that she's safe, you care, but the behavior is unacceptable will correct her behavior.
 If treated harshly, she will retreat into silent confusion and often wind up afraid to even bring up situations that bother her.
+If told you care in terms that are too generic, she will also retreat into silence and confusion.
+Be specific.
+Specificity is AWESOME.

 Good luck, godspeed, and remember: if cared for properly, your Gwen will be a loving, understanding, infinitely patient companion.